flintlib/flint/doc/source/threading.rst

 They are currently experimental, and the interfaces might change in a future version.

+.. function:: slong flint_get_num_available_threads()

+    Returns the number of threads that are not currently in use.

 .. type:: void (* do_func_t)(slong i, void * args)

 .. function:: void flint_parallel_do(do_func_t f, void * args, slong n, int thread_limit, int flags)